taviroquai/mapigniter3/README.md

 ## Server

 The server is built using:
- 1. AdonisJS framework - Used for data schema migrations, HTTP and Authentication
+ 1. AdonisJS framework - Used for data schema migrations, HTTP and Authentication (JSON Web Tokens)
  2. ApolloServer - Graphql server for most HTTP communication (except file upload and other non-API features)

 ### Server File Struture